superchainers/mw_chain/BEP-20.md

 - `Transfer(address indexed _from, address indexed _to, uint256 _value)`: MUST trigger when tokens are transferred, including zero-value transfers.
 - `Approval(address indexed _owner, address indexed _spender, uint256 _value)`: MUST trigger on any successful call

+### Deployment <a name="deployment"></a>
+To deploy the contract, you can use Hardhat.
+The framework provide a convenient way to deploy contracts to the BSC network.